grompe/Drawception-ANBT/README.md

 ## CHANGELOG

 0.90.2014.9
-- Start integration of new canvas
+- Functional integration of new canvas!
 - Fix logout link

 0.63.2014.9